Communications

 Packets of information can only be 8 bytes long at maximum, being segmented into 1 byte increments.

-instruction, you need to provide a 3-byte address and a 4-byte value which gets written to the address; whilst a READ
+The first byte must be a valid instruction (READ, WRITE, STREAM, BIND_WRITE_ADDRESS, BIND_READ_ADDRESS, TRANSFER, REPEAT), followed up by additional information if required.
+For example, if you are executing a WRITE instruction, you need to provide a 3-byte address and a 4-byte value which gets written to the address; whilst a READ instruction only requires the 3-byte address as additional data.

 In theory any device which implements this protocol will be able to communicate with the FPGA, so it isn't limited to only microcontrollers.
 This could be done on a PC which bit-bangs the wires, though its unlikely to be useful in that context.